 Microsoft Fabric is an all-in-one analytics solution that covers data ingestion, data science, real-time analytics, and business intelligence.
 It is currently in the public preview state and was released on May 24.

 Additionally, Fabric combines OneLake and Lakehouse architectures, providing a unified storage solution and facilitating data sharing and collaboration.
-Is contains also a OneDrive like integration into the Windows Exporer.
+It also contains a OneDrive-like integration into the Windows Explorer.

 How to access Microsoft Fabric?